-The State, local leaders and people of the Chehalis Basin are in a position to help address these challenges, with the Chehalis Basin Strategy.
-The Strategy is an ambitious collection of potential actions to both improve and restore river habitat and reduce flood damage.
-It will be a basin-wide strategy that includes near-term and long-term actions, as well as small and large scale projects.
+The State, local leaders, and people of the Chehalis Basin are in a position to help address these challenges through the Chehalis Basin Strategy.
+The Strategy is an ambitious collection of potential actions to improve and restore river habitat and reduce flood damage.
+It will be a Basin-wide strategy that includes near- and long-term actions, as well as small- and large-scale projects.

 This web site is funded by the State of Washington and is maintained by Ross Strategic.
 The purpose of the site is to support the development of the Chehalis Basin Strategy.